 The Hudson Tunnel Project has Three Major Components

-1. New, Two-Track Hudson River Tunnel: A new, two-track Hudson River rail tunnel will be constructed between the Bergen Palisades in New Jersey to Manhattan.
+1. New, Two-Track Hudson River Tunnel: A new, two-track Hudson River rail tunnel between the Bergen Palisades in New Jersey and Manhattan is under construction.

-2. Hudson Yards Concrete Casing, Section 3: A third and final rail right-of-way preservation section will be built underneath Hudson Yards in New York.
-This will eventually allow trains to travel between the new Hudson River Tunnel and the existing Penn Station New York.
+2. Hudson Yards Concrete Casing, Section 3: A third and final rail right-of-way preservation section is being built underneath Hudson Yards in New York.
+This will eventually allow trains to travel between the new Hudson River Tunnel and the existing New York Penn Station.

-3. North River Tunnel Rehabilitation: The existing tunnel beneath the Hudson River, which has suboptimal service reliability its and antiquated design, and was severely damaged during Superstorm Sandy, will be rehabilitated.
+3. North River Tunnel Rehabilitation: The existing tunnel beneath the Hudson River, which has suboptimal service reliability and an antiquated design, and was severely damaged during Superstorm Sandy, will be rehabilitated.

 These three components will improve reliability, resiliency, and redundancy for hundreds of thousands of daily passengers who travel across the Hudson River, and allow for much-needed repairs on an essential stretch of the Northeast Corridor.
 Upon completion of the Hudson Tunnel Project, four tracks (two in the new Hudson River Tunnel and two in the North River Tunnel) will be available between New Jersey and New York under the Hudson River, which allow for operational flexibility and redundancy for Amtrak and NJ TRANSIT rail operations to maintain current capacity levels.